nareshhub/medi_AI_assistant/data/nlu.md

 - shut up asshole
 - you asshole
 - are u dump?
-- are u dump?
 - fuck off
 - fuck
 - Fuck
 - Fuck you
 - fuck you machine learning bot
 - Fuck u
-- fuck you
 - what fuck
 - fucking stupid
 - you are fucking stupid guy！
 - go fuck yourself
-- Fuck off
 - Fuck off
 - fuck rasa
 - fuck you!